At Thomas Hepburn Community Academy we take online safety very seriously.

 Ms J M Nolan

-Our safeguarding team at Thomas Hepburn Community Academy are specially trained to deal with and refer on Child Protection cases including Online Safety concerns.
-If you have any concerns about your child or another child, please do not hesitate to contact a member of the team either through the school email system or by telephone on (0191) 4204555.
+Our safeguarding team at Thomas Hepburn Community Academy are specially trained to deal with a variety of Child Protection cases including Online Safety concerns.
+If you have any concerns about your child or another child, please do not hesitate to contact a member of the team either through the school email system or by telephone.

 CHILD EXPLOITATION AND ONLINE PROTECTION CENTRE (CEOP)